DenitsaBebrevenska/StirCraftApp/README.md

 - Uploading recipes.
 Points are given when the recipe is approved by admin.
 - Getting likes on their recipes.

-Removing a recipe or it getting removed from user`s favorite will result in points loss.
+Deleting a recipe or it getting removed from user`s favorite will result in points loss.

 Ranks: